GCE results: 18 August 8am-12noon

 What to do if you are ill on the day of an examination

-Within three days of the examination missed please bring in a medical note detailing the reason for non-attendance.
+Within three days of the examination missed please bring in a self-certification note detailing the reason for non-attendance.
+You can find the file in the Downloads below.

 If you are feeling unwell, but still able to travel, we suggest you come to the examination and we can assess the situation then.
 In most cases it is better to take the examination if you can.